ossrs/srs-sea/README.md

 * Only java files, without any native code.
 * Realtime live streaming, similar to RTMP.
-* POST HTTP FLV stream to SRS.
+* Stable for POST HTTP FLV stream to SRS.
-* Hardware encoding.
+* Hardware encoding with low cpu usage.

 ## Requirements